-All of our tutors are experts in their fields and have been working with us for many years.
-Each bring their own style to weaving the willow be that as conventional basket makers or as abstract art form.
-We try to use a number of tutors offering different skills to bring in fresh ideas to make Musgrove Willow Courses truly unique.
+All of our tutors are experts in their fields.
+Most have been working with us for many years.
+Each brings their own distinct style to willow weaving, be it a conventional basket or an abstract piece of art.
+Our tutors offer a range of different skills and are constantly brimming with fresh ideas.

 “Being a Basketmaker covers a wide range of activity now.
 I use natural materials, plastics, wire, strings, cardboard strips and paper to make containers and sculptures in a wide variety of scales and forms.
 The techniques I use are not only those traditionally associated with UK and European basket making practice but ones which originate from across the world.”

-She is a NAFAS qualified area demonstrator, regularly produces work for design/floral magazines and works all over the country teaching her speciality – utilising willow within contemporary floral sculptures and structures.
+She is a NAFAS qualified area demonstrator and regularly produces work for design/floral magazines.
+Rachel works all over the country teaching her speciality – utilising willow within contemporary floral sculptures and structures.

-Sophie’s work has been featured in many national publications and gardening magazines including Somerset Life.
-She enjoys teaching children and adults of all abilities and takes great pleasure in seeing students that have little or no previous experience of willow, taking home a sculpture they have created.
+Sophie’s work has been featured in many national publications and gardening magazines.
+She enjoys teaching children and adults of all abilities.
+Sophie takes great pleasure in seeing students that have little or no previous experience of willow, taking home a sculpture they have created.

 Sarah is happy to teach, demonstrate and give talks on basketry and willow sculpture.

-Basket making attracted my attention at a Craft Show in 1993.
-On joining the Basketmakers’ Association I attended several courses and eventually became a professional basket maker starting the business with my wife Diane in 2001.
+Paul was first attracted to basket making at a craft show back in 1993.
+On joining the Basketmakers’ Association, Paul attended several courses and eventually became a professional basket maker.
+Paul started his business with his wife Diane in 2001.

 Paul is honoured to be a Yeoman member of the Worshipful Company of Basketmakers.